keyoke-code/bd_blog/content/post/stayins-safu-3.md

 Token B has a starting price of 40,000 / 95,000,000.
 So $0.004 per token.
 For token B the MCAP is therefore $40,000.

+We have an AMM model here at BitDiamond so we can model what happens to these imaginary tokens when sales come in.
+Let's image they both experience

 Are you still looking at the liquidity pool?
 If not, follow the instructions on how to get here from the section above.
 Now, click Bep-20